jzacsh/vcsq/README.md

 - [ ] techdbt: make it easier to develop by setting up a nix flake that installs all the deps (then cleanup the gitlab CI to use that flow too).

+## v1.0.0 Blockers

+- [ ] the TODOs section above.
+- [ ] pull `adapters` mod out of `vcs_lib` so they can have higher churn. but not _before_ 1.0, because that just wlil make it more difficult to develop the two in tandem.

 [^freq]:
     See the three predecessors/mini-libs that inspired this one, at:
     [`vcsq` of gitlab.com/jzacsh/dotfiles][dotsVcsq] ([ref][dotsVcsq_ref]) and at